davide-perez/quasi-vanilla-proxy/README.md

 The `Serilog` section contains the Serilog basic configuration.
 It may be extended following [the related documentation](https://github.com/serilog/serilog-settings-configuration).

 ## Limitations
-QV-proxy was initially born as a side-project to practice with the latest .NET functionalities and best practices.
-However, it turned out to be a valuable tool for tackling some of the common challenges posed by software integrations.
-Various project-tailored, closed-source versions of this software have been developed and deployed successfully, and are currently used in production scenarios.
+QV-proxy began as a side-project to practice with the latest .NET functionalities and best practices, but turned out to be a valuable tool for tackling some of the common challenges posed by business software integrations.
+Various tailored, rebranded and closed-source versions of this software have been developed and deployed successfully in production environments.
 However, if you are planning to use this software or forks of it for your own projects, please consider the following:

 - **Performance considerations**: QV-proxy may not offer the same level of performance as more complex, specialized proxy solutions.
 Users should assess their performance requirements and consider whether QV-proxy meets their needs adequately.